omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 And if you’re interested in receiving future posts, please [subscribe](/subscribe/).

 As an aside, the other thing you can focus on instead of projects is outcomes.
 I’m in favor of this, but it is a more difficult change to put in place, so I consider it to be a more advanced technique.
 For companies that are used to projects, moving to milestones isn’t a huge change.
 Moving to outcomes may be ultimately better, but it’s harder to do.

+### Why listen to me on projects?

+I have a lot of experience with project management:

+* I’ve managed projects for a couple of decades.
+* I’ve run programs crossing many teams and many projects.
+* I’ve studied project management theory.
+And,
+* I’ve designed and written project management software.

 ### Thank you